Amarc Resources (CVE:AHR) Trading Down 19.1% – Time to Sell?

-Shares of Amarc Resources Ltd. (CVE:AHR – Get Free Report) were down 19.1% during trading on Saturday .
-The stock traded as low as C$0.49 and last traded at C$0.55.
-Approximately 769,320 shares traded hands during trading, an increase of 45% from the average daily volume of 529,368 shares.
+Shares of Amarc Resources Ltd. (CVE:AHR – Get Free Report) traded down 19.1% during mid-day trading on Saturday .
+The company traded as low as C$0.49 and last traded at C$0.55.
+769,320 shares were traded during trading, an increase of 45% from the average session volume of 529,368 shares.
 The stock had previously closed at C$0.68.

-In other Amarc Resources news, Director Diane Samantha Nicolson sold 75,000 shares of the company’s stock in a transaction dated Thursday, January 23rd.
-The shares were sold at an average price of C$0.57, for a total transaction of C$42,945.00.
-Also, Director Terrance Barry Coughlan sold 50,000 shares of the company’s stock in a transaction dated Monday, February 3rd.
-The shares were sold at an average price of C$0.64, for a total transaction of C$32,000.00.
-In the last ninety days, insiders have sold 148,500 shares of company stock valued at $91,395.
-35.62% of the stock is owned by insiders.
+In other Amarc Resources news, Senior Officer Trevor Thomas bought 70,000 shares of the business’s stock in a transaction dated Monday, February 24th.
+The shares were purchased at an average price of C$0.71 per share, with a total value of C$49,700.00.
+Also, Director Terrance Barry Coughlan sold 50,000 shares of the company’s stock in a transaction that occurred on Monday, February 3rd.
+The shares were sold at an average price of C$0.64, for a total value of C$32,000.00.
+Insiders have sold a total of 148,500 shares of company stock worth $91,395 over the last ninety days.
+Company insiders own 35.62% of the company’s stock.

 Amarc Resources Company Profile